asser-nash/Projects/subdomain-recon/README.md

 ## why this is a useful portfolio project

-subdomain enumeration is genuinely the first step in most real pentests and bug bounty engagements — finding the full attack surface before testing anything.
-This tool demonstrates:
+subdomain enumeration is almost always the first step in most real pentests and bug bounty engagements, finding the full attack surface before testing anything. this tool demonstrates:

 - working with public APIs (crt.sh's JSON endpoint)
 - concurrent programming (ThreadPoolExecutor for DNS resolution)